run2bizdocs/docs/en-us/docs/4biz-helium/platform-administration/authentication/ldap.md

 ### Configuring connection

-1. Access the menu Acessar o menu Parametrization > LDAP Configuration;
+1. Access the menu Parametrization > LDAP Configuration;
 2. Click on "New";
 3. Complete all the fields available;